 Postpartum Clinic Visits

 You’ll have a follow-up visit with your provider to discuss your recovery at two to six weeks after birth.
-During the visit, your provider may perform a pelvic exam, check your incision if you had a cesarean section and discuss your mood and other potential issues.
+During the visit, your provider may perform a pelvic exam, check your incision if you had a cesarean section, and discuss your mental health and other potential issues.
 This visit is your time to talk about lingering questions and concerns about your health and your baby’s health.